The Ups and Downs of Electronic Access with Wood Gates

 The result, for several weeks, is the wood breathing heavily.
 The way someone from San Francisco might do if visiting Mississippi in August.
 The wood acclimates and adjusts, gasping and panting in a sequence of expansion and contraction that goes on for several weeks until eventually stabilizing and settling into a pattern of minimal breathing that will last for the next several decades.

 It's those first several weeks that present a problem for all those preferring an electronic access for their gates.

 Why is kiln-dried 7% moisture preferred?
-If we worked with green wet wood that had been logged the week before and was still wet with the plasma of living cells, our tight joints would open up as the wood dried and shrinked the way firewood must dry before being burned.
-For assemblies relying on woodworking joinery instead of fasteners, it is essential that the jonts are cut and fashioned with a relative moisture between 7-9%. (less than this and the cell structure of the wood fiber itself breaks down, hence why you see very little in the way of exposed wood assemblies in places like Phoenix or Las Vegas).
+If we worked with green wet wood that had been logged the week before and was still wet with the plasma of living cells, our tight joints would open up as the wood dried and shrank the way firewood must dry before being burned.
+For assemblies relying on woodworking joinery instead of fasteners, it is essential that the joints are cut and fashioned with a relative moisture between 7-9%. (less than this and the cell structure of the wood fiber itself breaks down, hence why you see very little in the way of exposed wood assemblies in places like Phoenix or Las Vegas).

-But 1/4" is too little to accomodate the acclimating expansion of our gates.
-The gates, upon arriving and being installed and absorbing the changes in varying climate regions once fully exposed, naturally begin to swell once they experience their first season with humidty.
+But 1/4" is too little to accommodate the acclimating expansion of our gates.
+The gates, upon arriving and being installed and absorbing the changes in varying climate regions once fully exposed, naturally begin to swell once they experience their first season with humidity.
 (So if the gate is installed between late October and early March, everything will be fine until the heat and summer rains and daily humidity of the warmer season arrives).